Date: | 1895 : 1928 | Type: | Hotel | |

 Alterations to the 1895 Hamburg Hotel, by Anthony de DE WITT.
 Remodelling of facade, including windows, balconies and new giant order pilasters to articulate the four storeyed building, removal of cast iron veranda and replacement with new veranda carried by twinned Doric columns.
 (Nicholas CLARKE)

-Major additions proposed by W BLACK in 1902 for A Caisse Properties not executed (Pryce-Lewis list item 6 471) These notes were last edited on 2022 05 19 All truncated references not fully cited below are those of Joanna Walker's original text and cited in full in the 'Bibliography' entry of the Lexicon.
+Major additions proposed by W BLACK in 1902 for A Caisse Properties not executed (Pryce-Lewis list item 6 471) All truncated references not fully cited below are those of Joanna Walker's original text and cited in full in the 'Bibliography' entry of the Lexicon.

 | |